Ethics and Medical Council

 It could have been that the health ministry is seen as a poisoned chalice which Fianna Fáil (FF) would rather hand over to the PDs.
 Or could have been that Mary Harney is committed to an agenda which FF shrink from publicly supporting?
 Ms. Harney can attack pro-life ethics, fund pro-abortion agencies (the CPA) and support embryo research, while FF declare themselves innocent of any wrongdoing.

 As Health Minister, Ms Harney took to making her appointments to the Medical Council.
-They included embryonic stem cell research supporter, Dr Deirdre Madden, and long-time adviser Katharine Bulbulia, whose husband Abdul had previously been appointed to the Council and had supported motions favouring abortion.
+They included embryonic stem cell research supporter, Dr Deirdre Madden, and long-time adviser Katharine Bulbulia, whose husband Abdul had previously been appointed to the Council and had supported motions favoring abortion.
 (Clearly those making Irish political appointments are not worried about charges of nepotism.)

 2007: A public consultation - which then ignored the public